EXPLORING THEMES THROUGH PRINTMAKING K-1

 Arts Standards

-VA1.CR.3 Understand and apply media, techniques, and processes of two-dimensional art.
+VA.CR.3 Understand and apply media, techniques, processes, and concepts of two-dimensional art.

 South Carolina Standards